cjmaxik/idle-fishing/README.md

 # Idle Fishing for HoloCure

-Uses OpenCV, Pillow, and Windows API to automate HoloCure's fishing mini-game.
+Uses OpenCV and WinAPI to automate HoloCure's fishing mini-game.

 > [!NOTE]
 > Please use this script only when you played HoloCure for a good amount of time by yourself.
 It practically breaks the economy and, as a result, fun.